 For random access in a cell configured with SUL, the network can explicitly signal which carrier to use (UL or SUL).
 Otherwise, the UE selects the SUL carrier if and only if the measured quality of the DL is lower than a broadcast threshold.
 Once started, all uplink transmissions of the random access procedure remain on the selected carrier.

 When CA is configured, the first three steps of CBRA always occur on the PCell while contention resolution (step 4) can be cross-scheduled by the PCell.
 The three steps of a CFRA started on the PCell remain on the PCell.
-CFRA on SCell can only be initiated by the gNB to establish timing advance for a secondary TAG: the procedure is initiated by the gNB with a PDCCH order (step 0) that is sent on a scheduling cell of an activated SCell of the secondary TAG, preamble transmission (step 1) takes place on the indicated SCell, and Random Access Response (step 2) takes place on PCell.
+CFRA on SCell can only be initiated by the gNB to establish timing advance for a secondary TAG: the procedure is initiated by the gNB with a PDCCH order (step 0) that is sent on an activated SCell of the secondary TAG, preamble transmission (step 1) takes place on the SCell, and Random Access Response (step 2) takes place on PCell.